jpritchard97/100_Days_of_Data_Analytics/Days 91-100: Capstone Projects and Portfolio Development/README.md

 ## Days 91-100: Capstone Projects and Portfolio Development
-- **Description:** Culminate your data analytics journey with challenging capstone projects and portfolio development, demonstrating your mastery of data analysis techniques and showcasing your achievements.
+- **Description:** Culmination of my data analytics journey with a challenging capstone project and portfolio development to review my journey, demonstrating my mastery of data analysis techniques and showcasing my achievements.